dj-nitehawk/MongoDB.Entities/Documentation/wiki/Indexes-Fuzzy-Text-Search.md

 ```
 the text is stored in both the original form and also a hash consisting of double metaphone key codes for each word. when you perform a fuzzy search, your search term is converted to double metaphone key codes on the fly and matched against the stored hash to find results using standard mongodb full text functionality.

-# Limitations:
-you are only allowed to store strings of up to 250 characters in length, which is roughly about 25 to 30 words max.

 # Sorting Fuzzy Results:
 if you'd like to sort the results by relevence (closeness to the original search term) you can use the following utility method:
 ```csharp